tagspaces/documentation/docs/ui/settings.md

 - **Move deleted files or folders to trash bin**: When enabled, deleted files will be moved to the Trash, Trashbin, or Recyclebin depending on your operating system, allowing easy recovery in case of accidental deletion.
 - **Show files/directories with a dot (.) in front of the name**: Allows browsing hidden files in UNIX-like systems (Linux, macOS, BSD, etc.).
 - **Max search results**: Limit the maximum number of files and folders displayed in perspectives and search results.
+- **Enable mobile mode**: Switch the app to mobile mode for use on small screens or smaller app window sizes.
+- **Enable generating thumbnails and search index in a separate process**: Thumbnails and the search index are generated in a separate process by default for better performance.
+You can disable this and use the main app process, but this may negatively impact performance.
+- **Show warning on opening files externally**: A warning will appear when opening files with external programs to prevent accidental execution of malicious files (e.g., an .exe file on Windows).
+- **Tag delimiter**: The character used in the file names to separate the tags.
+Example: In the file name file1[TAG1_TAG2].txt , \_ is the delimiter.
+- **Prefix for tag container**: The character which is placed in the front of the tag container.
+Example: In the file name 'file1*[TAG1].txt', '*' is the prefix.
+- **Max collected tags**: the maximal amount of tags which will be collected in the "Collected Tags" tag group.
+- <ProFeature /> **Enable location tags**: Store tag groups outside the main tag library in the location itself.
+Learn more [here](/ui/taglibrary/#location-tags).
+- **Author**: a property which specifies an author's name, which can be inserted in the templates, by creating new files.
+On the desktop version this variable uses the user name of the operating system.

 ## File Types